othelarian/candelabre/candelabre-windowing/README.md

 Hi dear reader!
 This crate is for you if you want to quickly set up an app with one or multiple windows, in full rust!

-This crate is built in the idea in mind to use it with other crates, mainly [luminance](https://github.com/phaazon/luminance-rs) or candelabre-widgets.
+This crate was build with in mind the idea to use it with other crates, mainly [luminance](https://github.com/phaazon/luminance-rs) or candelabre-widgets.
-The idea is to don't have to write some boilerplate around glutin to make it work, but let you play with the event loop.
-Just include a CandlSurface, and the traits you need, and you're good to go!
+The target was to don't have to write some boilerplate around glutin to make it work, but let you play with the event loop.
+Just include a `CandlSurface`, and the traits you need, and you're good to go!
 Working with OpenGL?
 Higher level with nanovg/nvg?
 Want to explore something else?
 Now you don't need to use sdl or glfw, or get down in the guts with glutin.